Skip to content

 Dr. Vasavada

 His answer, perhaps a stock one, has lived in the back of my mind ever since.
 It comes true, I find lately when I work hard at building dry-stack retaining walls out of boulders, rocks, and crushed rock.
 I make them as aesthetically beautiful as they are structurally sound.
 It is a meditation in the Now, taking lots of physical work.
 I sweat and toil.
+I get boogers worth picking.
 Each rock has its own challenge and reward.
 Each rock shares the load with the others.
-At the end of the day, my work has lasting results, lasting for hundreds of years.
-When I shower, it’s worth it, the dirt flowing down the drain, gone.
+At the end of the day, my work has visible, functional results lasting for hundreds of years.
+When I shower, it’s worth it, the dirt flowing down the drain, is gone.
 My meditations or sleep are indeed deep.
 Maybe the perfume of unlimited effect emanates.
-Seems so.

 Of the many other events and lessons in India (the large wild monkey herd at the Ellora Caves, the wild eyes of the Jain gods on the top of Mount Abu, the mix of peacocks and flies, or saints and thieves) two stand out.